Nrde/stracker-ui/README.md

 ## changes

- - lap time table uses datatables
+ - laptime table uses datatables
- - all laptimes on one page, also possible to scroll table inside it's own container
+ - all laptimes on one page, also possible to scroll table inside its own container
- - strackers own paging hidden by default
+ - stracker's own paging hidden by default
  - sorting for relevant columns
  - tooltip on sector times tells the difference to best lap's sectortime
  - slightly bigger AC logo